DeepakPrakashKumar/Motion-planning-on-sphere/README.md

 The paths can be visualized in a html file, which uses functions in the plotting_class.py file.

-The analytical construction of these paths will be provided in the document titled "Generation of Paths for Motion Planning for a Dubins Vehicle on Sphere.pdf"!
+The analytical construction of these paths is provided in another document on Arxiv, which is available at [https://arxiv.org/abs/2504.11832](https://arxiv.org/abs/2504.11832).

 For CCCCC path construction, a cubic function needs to be solved; to this end, a cubic equation solver, given in https://github.com/shril/CubicEquationSolver, is used.